gcb-hub/BLISS/readme.md

 ### Z-Score calculation

-If your GWAS summary statistics include BETA and SE columns but lack Z-scores:
+If your GWAS summary statistics include BETA and SE columns but lack $Z$-scores:

 ```r
 # Z-score calculation